OSGConnect/tutorial-quickstart/README.md

 *Note*: To close condor_watch_q, hold down `Ctrl` and press C.

-### View job history

-Once your job has finished, you can get information about its execution from the `condor_history` command.
-Unlike `condor_q`, you should provide your username to the command, as well as limit the number of entries it returns, as shown below:

-<pre class="term"><code>$ condor_history alice -limit 1
- ID      OWNER            SUBMITTED     RUN_TIME ST   COMPLETED CMD
- 1441272.0   alice     08/10 14:18   0+00:00:29 C  08/10 14:19 /home/alice/tutorial-quickstart/short.sh
-</code></pre>

-*Note*: You can see much more information about your job's final status using the `-long` option.

 ### Check the job output

 Once your job has finished, you can look at the files that HTCondor has returned to the working directory.
 The names of these files were specified in our submit file.
 If everything was successful, it should have returned:

-* a log file from HTCondor for the job cluster: short.log
+* a log file from HTCondor for the job cluster: `short.log`
+	* This file can tell you where a job ran, how long it ran, and what resources it used.
+	* If a job shows up as "held" in `condor_q`, this file will have a message that gives a reason why.
-* an output file for each job's output: short.output
+* an output file for each job's output: `short.output`
+	* This file can have useful messages that describe how the job progressed.
-* an error file for each job's errors: short.error
+* an error file for each job's errors: `short.error`
+	* If the job encountered any errors, they will likely be in this file.

-Read the output file.
-It should be something like this:
+In this case, we will read the output file, which should contain the information printed by our script.
+It should look something like this:

 <pre class="term"><code>$ cat short.output
 Start time: Mon Aug 10 20:18:56 UTC 2023